Ricky Diwan QC

 Investment Investment Arbitration

-Counsel currently advising on investment treaty claims arising out of the Russian annexation of Crimea;
+Advised on investment treaty claims (jurisdiction and substance) arising out of the Russian annexation of Crimea (UNCITRAL).

-Counsel currently acting in the context of a dispute concerning the Libyan Investment Authority raising the question as to who is the government of Libya and related issues of foreign relations law and justiciability.
-See Bouhadi v Breish EWHC 602; Libyan Investment Authority v Societe Generale EWHC 1720 and EWHC 1925.
+Counsel in the litigation concerning the question as to who is the government of Libya (following the fall of the Gaddafi regime) and related issues of foreign relations law and justiciability: Bouhadi v Breish EWHC 602; Libyan Investment Authority v Societe Generale EWHC 1720 and EWHC 1925.

 1998: Called to the Bar of England & Wales